SrPhilippe/SHELF/git-commands.md

 :: This command sets a global username
 ```

-> If you made a mistake just use `unset` in order to remove the entry
+> If you commit a mistake just use `unset` in order to remove the entry

 ```batch
 git config --global --unset user.mail
 :: The correct entry should've been user.email, so I deleted the user.mail
 ```

-After this, if you try to publish a repository with Vscode, an authentication window will appear so that the user can log in.
+After this, if you try to publish a repository with Vscode, an authentication window will appear so that the user can login.

 ```batch
 git config --global --list